Connect with a licensed insurance agent at (855) 914-1497

 • Medicare Part D: Prescription Drug Coverage

 Together, Medicare Part A and Part B are known as Original Medicare.
 You can choose to be enrolled in Original Medicare or a Medicare Advantage plan (Part C), but not both.
-For prescription drug coverage, you can also enroll in a Part D plan.
-If you choose a Medicare Advantage plan that includes Part D prescription drug coverage (most do), you will not need to buy a separate stand-alone Part D plan.
+For prescription drug coverage, you can also enroll in a Medicare Part D prescription drug plan.
+If you choose a Medicare Advantage Plan that includes Medicare Part D prescription drug coverage (most do), you will not need to buy a separate stand-alone Medicare Part D prescription drug plan.
+[2]

-Medicare only covers services and supplies deemed to be medically necessary.
-Each part of Medicare covers a different type of service or supply.
-Unfortunately, Medicare is not all-inclusive.
-It generally does not cover routine dental, hearing, or vision care, although these types of coverage may be offered as supplemental benefits with some Medicare Advantage plans.
+Medicare plans only cover services and supplies deemed to be medically necessary.
+Each of Medicare Part A, Medicare Part B, and Medicare Part D prescription drug plans covers a different type of service or supply.
+Original Medicare generally does not cover routine dental, hearing, or vision care, although these types of coverage may be offered as additional benefits with some Medicare Advantage Plans.

 Medicare Part A